jgaa/darkspeak/README.md

 CMAKE_PREFIX_PATH path C:/Qt/Qt5.6.0/5.6/msvc2015_64
 ```
 - Configure and generate in Cmake
-- Find darkspeak.sln (it will be in darkspeak/build on my system) and double click on it to start Vu=isual Studio
+- Find darkspeak.sln (it will be in darkspeak/build on my system) and double click on it to start Visual Studio
 - In Visual Studio, build the solution.

 # Roadmap